bernaferrari/FigmaToCode/README.md

 # Figma to Code

 Most *design to code* plugins are bad.
 This project aims to solve, or at least improve, the situation.
 This plugin generates responsive layouts in [Tailwind](https://tailwindcss.com/) and [Flutter](https://flutter.github.io/).
-The plan is to eventually add support for [Jetpack Compose](https://developer.android.com/jetpack/compose) and possibly standard HTML or other frameworks like [SwiftUI](https://developer.apple.com/xcode/swiftui/), [Bootstrap](https://getbootstrap.com/), [Material](https://material.io/develop/web/), [Fluent](https://www.microsoft.com/design/fluent/), etc. Feedback and partnerships are appreciated!
+The plan is to eventually add support for [Jetpack Compose](https://developer.android.com/jetpack/compose) and possibly standard HTML or other frameworks like [React Native](https://reactnative.dev/), [SwiftUI](https://developer.apple.com/xcode/swiftui/), [Bootstrap](https://getbootstrap.com/), [Material](https://material.io/develop/web/) or [Fluent](https://www.microsoft.com/design/fluent/).
+Feedback and partnerships are appreciated!

 ![Gif showing the conversion](assets/lossy_gif.gif)